 - 1. Identify your boundaries

 - 2. Understand reasons of the boundaries

 - 3. Be straight forward

 - 4. Do not apologize or give exhalations

 - 5. Use calm and polite tone

 - 6. Start with tighter boundaries, be flexible to relax if required

 - 7. Have clear directions on violation of boundaries early

 - 8. Do not make things personal

 - 9. Use support system when ever needed

 - 10. Trust your intuition

-SESSION III (Legal Session):
+SESSION II (Legal Session):

-In the first technical session, the concept of generation- gap, and efforts to workout on different techniques and ways to bridge the generational gap were discussed thoroughly.
+In the first technical session, the concept of generation- gap, and efforts to work out on different techniques and ways to bridge the generational gap were discussed thoroughly.
 Taking the discussion forward, the second technical session on law was to create awareness about various laws safeguarding the interests of parents and senior citizens and to discuss more on the special legislation formulated for the same purpose ie., 'Maintenance and Welfare of Parents and Senior Citizens Act, 2007'.
 Ms. Shveta Gupta, an advocate registered under Delhi Bar Association and Delhi Legal Services took the technical Session II.
 Ms Gupta is working for a society working for legal awareness amongst school and college students at national level and has conducted many workshops for them.

 The session began with a discussion on history of Indian culture of respecting the elders and 'need to worry' situation of parents, grand parents and senior citizens at present in India.
-Ms. Gupta explained how the number of older persons is rising with the increase in life expectancy rate and how the level of elderly abuse and violence is expected to rise with citizens is increasing day by day in the city.
+Ms. Gupta explained how the number of older persons is rising with the increase in life expectancy rate and how the level of elderly abuse and violence is expected to rise with the same.
+Students agreed that the news of violence, abuse and crime against parents and senior citizens is increasing day by day in the city.
 Students were explained about the different types of Violence and Abuse which are being committed upon parents and senior citizens.